-易灵思[®] recommends the following power up sequence when powering Trion[®] FPGAs:
+易灵思® recommends the following power up sequence when powering Trion® FPGAs:

 - 1. Power up VCC and VCCA xx first. - 2.
 When VCC and VCCA_xx are stable, power up all VCCIO pins.
 There is no specific timing delay between the VCCIO pins. - 3.
-Apply power to VCC12A_MIPI_TX, VCC12A_MIPI_RX, and VCC25A_MIPI at least t{MIPI} POWER after VCC is stable. - 4.
+Apply power to VCC12A_MIPI_TX, VCC12A_MIPI_RX, and VCC25A_MIPI at least $t{MIPI\ POWER}$ after VCC is stable. - 4.
 After all power supplies are stable, hold CRESET_N low for a duration of t{CRESET_N} before asserting CRESET_N from low to high to trigger active SPI programming (the FPGA loads the configuration data from an external flash device).

-When you are not using the GPIO, MIPI, DDR or PLL instances, connect the pins as shown in the following table.
+When you are not using the GPIO, MIPI or PLL resources, connect the pins as shown in the following table.